BAL vs KHP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 Khyber Pakhtunkhwa

-Mohammad Rizwan (C & WK), Fakhar Zaman, Sahibzada Farhan, Adil Amin, Musadiq Ahmed, Iftikhar Ahmed, Mohammad Wasim, Asif Afridi, Shaheen Shah Afridi, Arshad Iqbal, Imran Khan
+Mohammad Rizwan (C & WK), Israrullah, Sahilbzada Farhan, Musadiq Ahmed, Iftikhar Ahmed, Adil Amin, Shaheen Afridi, Imran Khan, Arshad Iqbal, Asif-Afridi, Muhmmad Imran-Khan.

 Pitch Report